Saurabh-report/operating-system/OS_Journal/docs/week3.md

 # Week 3: Application Selection for Performance Testing

+To accurately assess the stability and efficiency of an operating system, it is necessary to subject it to a variety of workloads.
+This phase, **Application Selection**, is focused on choosing tools that can stress-test the system's core subsystems: the CPU, Memory, Disk I/O, and Network.

+*   **Application Selection Strategy**: We choose a mix of **synthetic benchmarks** (like `stress-ng`) for isolated component testing and **real-world applications** (like `Nginx`) to observe how the OS manages concurrent processes and network traffic in a typical server environment.
+*   **Performance Testing Goals**: The objective is to establish a performance baseline.
+Understanding how the system behaves under 100% utilization allows us to predict scalability and ensure that security controls do not significantly degrade the user experience or system responsiveness.

+---

 ## 1. Application Selection Matrix

 To evaluate the system's performance under various conditions, I have selected the following applications representing different workload types.